The Personal Protective Equipment Regulation (EU) 2016/425 has been applied from 21 April 2018.

 - Each individual PPE placed on the market must have complied with the requirements of the Personal Protective Equipment Regulation no later than from 21 April 2019.

-- Sales of PPE manufactured in conformity with the Directive and placed on the market, i.e. made available on the EU market for the first time, before 21 April 2019 is still allowed unless the PPE becomes obsolete before that date or cause danger to the user.
+- Sales of PPE manufactured in conformity with the EU Personal Protective Equipment Directive (89/686/EEC), in Finland the Government Decision on Personal Protective Equipment (1406/1993), and placed on the market, i.e. made available on the EU market for the first time, before 21 April 2019 are still allowed, unless the PPE becomes obsolete or causes danger to the user.

-- EC type-examination certificates issued under the Directive remain valid until 21 April 2023 unless they expire before that date.
+- EC type-examination certificates and approval decisions issued under the Directive have been valid until 21 April 2023, unless they have expired before that date.

 Answers to frequently asked questions can be found in the guidance document published by the European Commission.